-Navigating stepper frames
+Navigating stepper frames sequentially

-The following example will illustrate how to use the stepper buttons to navigate through the frames and how to jump from one frame to another using the Combination stepper mini control panel.
-The Registration large control panel has exactly the same functions and may be used instead, in the same way.
+The following example will illustrate how to use the stepper buttons to navigate through the frames sequentially (in consecutive frame number order), using the Registration large control panel.
+(The Combination stepper (all) large control panel, and the Combination stepper 1 and Combination stepper 2 mini control panels, have the same functions and may be used instead, in the same way.)